Submission: July 15, 2016

 - Three 24” x 36” color boards in landscape format, presented as a single digital file in PDF format.
 Total file size must be 15mb maximum.
 Submissions should include sufficient information to convey the design.
 As called for in the board template guidelines (coming soon), the boards shall be labeled with the applicant’s ID number and include the following:

 - 1st Board: Site and first floor plan.
 Perspectives.
 Narrative (400 word maximum) describing how the entry meets the energy, design, and community goals of the competition (see “Jury & Judging Criteria” below.)

 2nd Board: Upper floor plans and roof plan.

 3rd Board: North, east, south, and west elevations.
 Flex space for sections, unit plan(s), etc.

-• ONLY if applicable, one page (max) explanations for Solar Thermal DHW system, and Other Onsite Renewables, respectively.
-(Referred to on the “Net Zero Calc” sheet of the perFORM 2015 energy verification tool ) This/these explanation(s) should be submitted as separate sheets and do not need to be incorporated into your three boards.
+- ONLY if applicable, one page (max) explanations for Solar Thermal DHW system, and Other Onsite Renewables, respectively.
+(Referred to on the “Net Zero Calc” sheet of the perFORM 2016 energy verification tool – coming soon.)
+This/these explanation(s) should be submitted as separate sheets and do not need to be incorporated into your three boards.

 JURY & JUDGING CRITERIA

 The jury consists of architects, contractors, and architectural professors from the Pacific Northwest.
-Professor Peter Keyes of University of Oregon is this year’s perFORM advisor.
-Submissions will be judged in two main categories:
+Professor Rob Peña of University of Washington is this year’s perFORM advisor.
+Submissions will be judged in three main categories:

 The jury will award $6,000 in prizes, with award categories at the jury’s discretion.
-(Last year’s awards were $2,000 for first place and $1,000 for four runners-up.)
 Award winners will also receive publication online and in print.

 • No entrant shall receive or be entitled to receive any payment as a result of a submission or for granting the promoters any right here in or associated with the competition except an award pursuant to the rules herein.